Bridgetching/Bridgetching/README.md

-- 👋 Hi, I’m @Bridgetching
+- 👋 Hi, I'm Bridgetching
 - <!---
 - Bridgetching/Bridgetching is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - You can click the Preview link to take a look at your changes.
 - --->
-- 👀 I’m interested in ...
+- 👀 I’m interested in infrastructure deployment and DevOps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use CI/CD deployment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with DevOps engineers
-- 📫 How to reach me ..
+- 📫 How to reach me: kongchingbridget@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love succer, music